Skip to content

 The Media Library makes both flows browser-managed.

-The browser splits the chosen file into 1 MiB chunks and POSTs them sequentially over the manager’s WS proxy.
-The manager forwards each chunk to the edge as an upload_media_chunk WS command.
+The browser splits the chosen file into 1 MiB chunks and POSTs them sequentially to the manager (one application/octet-stream HTTP POST per chunk).
+The manager forwards each chunk to the edge as a native binary WebSocket frame (it falls back to the legacy base64 upload_media_chunk text command only when the edge is owned by another manager instance).
 On the final chunk the edge fsync_alls the staging file and atomically renames it onto the library directory — no half-written files in the live library.

 The manager applies a 60 s ACK budget to upload chunks (vs the default 10 s) because the final-chunk fsync can take a noticeable amount of time on slow storage.
-This is the only WS command path with the extended budget.
+(The bond-leg capacity probe uses a similar extended budget for its own multi-second ramp.)

 Two caps, both per-edge: